ethereum/ethereum-org-website/src/content/staking/solo/index.md

 alt: Leslie the rhino on her own computer chip.
 sidebarDepth: 2
 summaryPoints:
-  - Solo stakers running home hardware provide the most possible benefit to the health and decentralization of the Ethereum network.
+  - Receive maximum rewards directly from the protocol for keeping your validator properly functioning and online.
-  - Staking at home gives you complete control over the security of your funds.
+  - Run home hardware and personally add to the security and decentralization of the Ethereum network.
-  - Stakers receive rewards directly from the protocol for keeping their validator properly functioning and online.
+  - Remove trust, and never give up control of the keys to your funds.
 ---

 ## What is solo staking? {#what-is-solo-staking}